Skip to content

 At the heart of the matter, there was NO Agent –NO MLO relationship before (and during) the transaction.

-In other words, (for whatever reasons), your transaction was just a “1 Off” to the MLO.
+In other words, for whatever reason, your transaction was just a “one-off” to the MLO.
 Hence the MLO’s lack of service and chaotic indifference.

 Moving On